kgalavv/SunPower/README.md

 # Verifying the Power of the Sun

-An exploration to investivgate the power of the Sun using Physics concepts.
+An exploration to investigate the power of the Sun using Physics concepts.